kwebio/kweb-docs/faq.rst

 Vaadin doesn't have any equivalent feature to Kweb's `immediate events <https://docs.kweb.io/en/latest/dom.html#immediate-events>`_, which has led to frequent `complaints <https://stackoverflow.com/a/22848521/16050>`_ of sluggishness from Vaadin users.

-More generally, Vaadin brought a more desktop-style of user interface to the web browser, but since then we've realized that users generally like their websites to look like websites.
+Vaadin brought a more desktop-style of user interface to the web browser, but since then we've realized that users generally like their websites to look like websites.

 This is why Kweb's philosophy is to be a thin interface between server logic and the user's browser, leveraging existing tools from the JavaScript ecosystem `when it makes sense <https://docs.kweb.io/en/latest/aesthetics.html>`_.

 Kweb was built natively for Kotlin, and takes advantage of all of its language features like `coroutines <https://kotlinlang.org/docs/reference/coroutines-overview.html>`_ and the flexible DSL-like syntax.
 Because of this Kweb code can be a lot more concise, without sacrificing readability.